Applications now open!

 - An invitation to helping expand and grow ALEPH’s impact and influence with the next generation by staying connected through the ALEPH Kesher Alumni Network and other leadership opportunities

-The 2021 ALEPH Kesher Fellowship will begin with a virtual Shabbaton gathering on January 8-10, 2021, designed to build connection, deepen learning, engage in meaningful prayer, and get to know one another as a cohort.
-More details on the second gathering will follow as available.
+The 2022 ALEPH Kesher Fellowship begins with a virtual Shabbaton gathering on January 7-9, 2022, designed to build connection, deepen learning, engage in meaningful prayer, and get to know one another as a cohort.

 ALEPH: Alliance for Jewish Renewal recognizes this may represent a significant financial burden.
 We encourage all who are interested in the Kesher Fellowship to apply regardless of ability to pay program costs.